-Issues Solutions and limitations High cost of certification for producers Nationally funded programs, participatory Guarantee System, capacity building of cooperatives Fragmented certification systems Unified certification system based on the common principles underlying the existing certifications (e.g. EU Organic farming Logo); however, there is no consensus on the possibility of implementing such unified certification system Monitoring and evaluation costs Participatory Guarantee System (India, Vietnam etc), automation of certain verification processes; visitation by certification officer is a major bottleneck Transition time from conventional to organic Support services (e.g. extension and other information based support services) and subsidies on organic inputs
+lssues Solutions and limitations High cost of certification for producers Nationally funded programs, participatory Guarantee System, capacity building of cooperatives Fragmented certification systems Unified certification system based on the common principles underlying the existing certifications (e.g. EU Organic farming Logo); however, there is no consensus on the possibility of implementing such unified certification system Monitoring and evaluation costs Participatory Guarantee System (India, PGS-Green and PGS Organic), Vietnam etc), automation of certain verification processes; visitation by certification officer is a major bottleneck Transition time from conventional to organic Support services (e.g. extension and other information based support services) and subsidies on organic inputs

-Moving focus from organic to other forms of sustainable agriculture: Fairtrade is helping by organizing small-scale farmers into groups, building their capacity to produce quality goods and linking them with the markets through the marketing of Fairtrade certified produce (Fairtrade, 2016).
+Integrate social, environmental, and economic standards: Fairtrade is helping by organizing small-scale farmers into groups, building their capacity to produce quality goods and linking them with the markets through the marketing of Fairtrade certified produce (Fairtrade, 2016).
 Through this initiative, in 2015, Fairtrade was able to link nearly 40,000 smallholder farmers in the Pacific region.